nci/scores/docs/paper.md

 ## Related Software Packages

 There are multiple open source verification packages in a range of languages.
 Below is a comparison of `scores` to other open source Python verification packages.
 None of these include all of the metrics implemented in `scores` (and vice versa).
-None of these include specific support for emerging metrics.

 `xskillscore` [@xskillscore] provides many but not all of the same functions as `scores` and does not have direct support for pandas.
 The Jupyter Notebook tutorials in `scores` cover a wider array of metrics.